🇧🇷 24 Roaring Facts about Rio de Janeiro

 In 2019, Rio de Janeiro city had a population of approximately 6.32 million.
 It also attracted over 2.25 million visitors in 2019.
 Brazil, total, had over 6.5 million visitors from other countries, in the same period.

-The city of Rio De Janeiro covers 1,182.3 square kilometres.
+The city of Rio de Janeiro covers 1,182.3 square kilometers.
 The larger metropolitan area includes 22 municipalities and is the second largest state in Brazil.
 The population of this wider area was approximately 13 million in 2019.

 Rio residents refer to themselves as Carioca.